Navaneek18/git/readme.md

 # Git Course
-# welcome to git demo
+training video
+#  this is from branch lala